eduardomartinez11/Applied-Statistics-and-Regression/README.md

-# Example Code and Solutions to Assignments and Projects

-- Graduate Course: Applied Statistics/Regression (Math-564)
+# Graduate Course: Applied Statistics/Regression (Math-564)

 - Institution: Illinois Institute of Technology

 - Semester: Fall 2021

+# Description

+This repository contains my code and solutions to assignments and projects/

 ### About Me